Cultura da Vinha - Ponta do Mistério

 Protected Landscape Area

-This protected area occupies about 77 hectares, not integrating the nucleus summer Baía de Canas (bay), and is composed of a lava platform (“fajã”) that resulted from the volcanic eruption of 1562-64 (Mistério da Prainha).
+This protected area occupies about 77 hectares and is composed of a lava platform (fajã) that resulted from the volcanic eruption of 1562-64 (Mistério da Prainha).

-The access is made by an extremely steep slope determining that this landscape constitutes an amphitheatre facing the sea and São Jorge Island.
+The access is made by an extremely steep slope determining that this landscape constituted an amphitheatre facing the sea and the island of São Jorge.

 Currently, it is an abandoned area where high vegetation hides the vineyard plots and with many wineries and wine presses.